yofabronecoforo/C6EGHV/README.md

 Most of the other new and existing rewards above are self-explanatory.
 The various Hostile Villagers and Villager Secrets rewards will be described in detail further below.

 ## Bonus Rewards
 Provides a dropdown menu for selecting the total number of potential reward(s) to receive from each Goody Hut.
 At the default setting of 1, nothing changes.
-With any of the "up to X" settings, X total rewards will be received from each Goody Hut, with any additional rewards beyond the first randomly selected from the pool of enabled rewards using a hokey custom method.
+With any of the "up to X" settings, X total rewards will be received from each Goody Hut, with any additional rewards beyond the first randomly selected from the pool of enabled rewards using a custom method.
 In certain circumstances, fewer than X rewards will be received; these include:
 - When any Hostile Villagers reward is selected as a reward, whether it's the first or a bonus reward.
 When this happens, it will be the last reward granted by this Goody Hut; if it is the first reward, it will be the only reward.

 Any received bonus reward will generate an ingame panel notification with details about the received reward.
 These notifications use one of the built-in "user-defined" types, so the icon used is subject to frequent change, as the game itself cannot seem to consistently use the same icon.